Certifications

 ISO 13485:2016 specifies requirements for a quality management system where an organization needs to demonstrate its ability to provide medical devices and related services that consistently meet customer requirements and regulatory requirements applicable to medical devices and related services.

 The primary objective of ISO 13485:2016 is to facilitate harmonized medical device regulatory requirements for quality management systems.
-As a result, it includes some particular requirements for medical devices and excludes some of the requirements of ISO 9001 that are not appropriate as regulatory requirements.
+As a result, it includes specific requirements for medical devices and excludes certain ISO 9001 requirements that are not appropriate as regulatory requirements.
 ISO9001 is focused on continual improvement whereas, ISO13485 is more focused on risk management and the effectiveness of procedures, standards, etc..

-All requirements of ISO 13485:2016 are specific to organizations providing medical devices, regardless of the type or size of the organization.
+All requirements of ISO 13485:2016 apply to organizations that provide medical devices, regardless of the organization’s type or size.

-If regulatory requirements permit exclusions of design and development controls, this can be used as a justification for their exclusion from the quality management system.
+If regulatory requirements permit the exclusion of design and development controls, this can be used as justification for excluding them from the quality management system.
 These regulations can provide alternative arrangements that are to be addressed in the quality management system.
-It is the responsibility of the organization to ensure that claims of conformity with ISO 13485:2016 reflect exclusion of design and development controls.
+It is the organization’s responsibility to ensure that claims of conformity with ISO 13485:2016 reflect the exclusion of design and development controls.

 ITAR